HeartShen42/Medrecord-BlockChain/README.md

 ### 2.1 Launching the Bootnode

 We've basically configured the blockchain, so just head over to github and download it.
 The link is <https://github.com/HeartShen42/Medrecord-BlockChain>.
-If the link is not available, you can also use google drive to download this zip file.
-The link is:

 After download the file, unzip this file.
 Use your terminal to cd into the  directory folder.
 We will assume you are in `Medrecord-BlockChain` for the instructions below.